rbnali/easy-amazon-api/README.md

 }
 ```

-If you don't have MWS API credentials, connect to Amazon Sellercentral and make a request here: https://sellercentral.amazon.fr/gp/account-manager/home.html/
+If you don't have MWS API credentials, connect to Amazon Sellercentral and write a request here: https://sellercentral.amazon.fr/gp/account-manager/home.html/

 You will find documentations on marketplace IDs here: https://docs.developer.amazonservices.com/en_US/dev_guide/DG_Endpoints.html